 Insufficient data for Jamie to compare compensation growth.

-Insufficient data for Jamie to establish whether their remuneration is reasonable compared to companies of similar size in Canada.
+Jamie's remuneration is lower than average for companies of similar size in Canada.

 CFO, Corporate Secretary & Director

 Board of Directors Tenure

 Average tenure and age of the